Vlochos (archaeological site)

 The archaeological site at Vlochos (Βλοχός [vloˈxos]) is located at the northeast corner of the western Thessalian plain, in the regional unit of Karditsa, Greece.
 The site is centred around the large hill of Strongilovouni (Στρογγυλοβούνι) south of the modern village, and contains the remains of several urban settlements of Classical Antiquity.
 The remains cannot be securely identified with any city known from ancient sources, but the size of the settlement indicates that it must have been one of the poleis or city-states of the region.

 Identification of the ancient remains

 None of the ancient inscriptions found at Vlochos mention the name of the ancient settlement, and the identification of the ancient remains with cities known from ancient literary sources are consequently conjectural.
 Until recently, the most common identification was with the ancient polis of Peirasia, but recent discoveries has firmly established that Peirasia was at modern Ermitsi (10 km south of Vlochos).

 At present, there are two main candidates for the ancient settlement, Limnaion and Phakion (Φάκιον); both known from ancient sources.
-There are further ancient sites in the area of Thessaliotis, however, that have only conjecturally been identified with an ancient polis (including Pelinna and Pharkadon), highlighting the gaps in our knowledge of this ancient region.
+There are further ancient sites in the area of Thessaliotis, however, that have only conjecturally been identified with an ancient polis (including Pelinna and Pharkadon), highlighting the gaps in the knowledge of this ancient region.